hackutd/jury/docs/docs/usage/index.md

 # Welcome!

 Whether you're interested in using Jury at your own hackathon or wanting to help develop and improve the software, we're glad you're here 💙.
 Continue reading for information to get Jury up and running in no time for your event.
-Or, if you're interested in setting up a development environment, go to development setup.
+If you instead want to help develop Jury, go to the [Contributing information](/docs/contributing).

 :::info[How does it work?]
 For a walkthrough of the judging process using Jury, check out our [Judging Walkthrough](/docs/usage/walkthrough) page.
 For more technical details, read about how Jury works [here](/docs/details)!